-Fund balance was not used to balance the budget in 2018-2019.
-Revenues (excluding Zauel) for the Library decreased by approximately 1% and the end of year fund balance decreased by 12.4%.
-The decrease in fund balance was due to contributing \$949,300 to the Hoyt Trust for the restoration project.
-Therefore, the

-Library is continuing to operate within current revenue collections while providing excellent library services, our top priority.
+Fund balance was not used to balance the budget in 2019-2020.
+Revenues (excluding Zauel) for the Library decreased by approximately 11.3% and the end of year fund balance increased by 8.8%.
+The increase in fund balance was due to contributing \$949,300 to the Hoyt Trust for the restoration project in the prior year.
+Therefore, the Library is continuing to operate within current revenue collections while providing excellent library services, which is our top priority.

-The MPSERS retirement plan contributions as a percentage of covered employee payroll increased from 35.62% in 2018 to 38.99% in 2019.
-The MERS retirement plan contribution as a percentage of covered payroll was 3.09%
+The MPSERS retirement plan contributions as a percentage of covered employee payroll increased from 38.99% in 2019 to 40.69% in 2020.
+The MERS retirement plan contribution as a percentage of covered payroll was 3.73%